 of your minds, and put on the new self, created in God's way

 Ephesians 4, 22-24

-If we are reckoned by God as being righteous, it is because God has made us so by the regenerative power and influence of His efficacious grace.
+If we are reckoned as righteous by God, it is because God has made us so by the regenerative power and influence of His efficacious grace.
 Since apostolic time, the Catholic Church has taught that justification is not only the remission of sins and the removal of guilt but also the sanctification and renewal of a person.
-It is an on-going process of growing in holiness that involves our willing detachment from habitual sin and thereby the state of guilt.
-Justification comprises the purification of one’s soul by the removal of the stain of sin achieved through a sincere act of contrition and firm desire of amendment.
+It is an ongoing process of growing in holiness that involves our willing detachment from habitual sin and thereby the state of guilt.
+Justification comprises the purification of one’s soul by the removal of the stain of sin achieved by a sincere act of contrition and a firm desire for amendment.
 The grace of sanctification is essentially the divine quality of the human soul.
-Thus, justification includes both reconciliation and healing through the restorative power of the Holy Spirit, who has made us communicants in the divine nature and personally justified through His sanctifying grace.
+Thus, justification includes both reconciliation and healing through the restorative power of the Holy Spirit, who has made us communicants in the divine nature and personally justified by His sanctifying grace.

 your sins I remember no more.